• Skip to primary navigation

 1. UAMS Health

 Electroconvulsive therapy, or ECT, is a safe and effective treatment for a variety of mental disorders including depression, bipolar disorder, schizophrenia, and obsessive-compulsive disorder.
-Your doctor may suggest ETC treatments when medication or other typical treatments aren’t working.
+Your doctor may suggest electroconvulsive therapy treatments when medication or other typical treatments aren’t working.

-ECT is very effective and works faster than antidepressant medication in improving the symptoms of major depression and suicidal ideation.
-At the Psychiatric Research Institute (PRI), ECT is one of several therapies we use to treat mental disorders that have not responded to traditional forms of therapy.
+Electroconvulsive therapy is very effective and works faster than antidepressant medication in improving the symptoms of major depression and suicidal ideation.
+At UAMS Health, electroconvulsive therapy is one of several therapies we use to treat mental disorders that have not responded to traditional forms of therapy.

 Contents